Skip to content

 I did enjoy the comfort of wet shaving with shaving cream.

-This is quite normal for me and shaver trimmer experiences, and not only with the Arc 6.
+This is quite normal for me, as well as my shaver trimmer experiences, and not only with the Arc 6.

-Overall Shaving Experiences – I’m impressed with the closeness of the shaves I get from the Panasonic Arc 6 and it is definitely one of the best electric shavers available for getting a close shave.
-I can’t say I found anything spectacular compared to the Arc 5 in terms of comfort and closeness, but there is a slight jump in comfort I feel.
+Overall Shaving Experiences – I’m impressed with the closeness of the shaves I get from the Panasonic Arc 6.
+It is definitely one of the best men’s electric shavers available for getting a close shave.
+I can’t say I found anything spectacular compared to the Arc 5 in terms of comfort and closeness, but I feel there is a slight jump in comfort.

-As I have mentioned, shaving flat-lying and straggler hairs were somewhat of a chore to completely remove when I shaved with over three days of growth.
+As I have mentioned, shaving flat-lying and straggler hairs was somewhat of a chore to completely remove when I shaved with over three days of growth.

 The Arc 6 has good ergonomics and holds well in the hand while shaving.
 The rubberized back section also provides plenty of grip.

-It’s an all-plastic appliance, apart from the blades of course…….but it does feel strong and solid.
+It’s an all-plastic appliance, apart from the blades, of course, but it feels strong and solid.

 You can’t really beat the cutting power of the Arc 6.
 It’s a mean machine that’s quite aggressive.